-I am an associate professor and hold at Barton Chair at Carleton University.
+I am an associate professor and hold the Barton Chair at the Norman Paterson School of International Affairs.
 My past research has focused on Canadian defence policy and procurement, Canadian defence governance and civil-military relations, and Canada-United States defence relations.
 My current research examines executive power and legislative-executive relations in Westminster states, with a particular focus on foreign and defence affairs.
 In addition, I have an on going research interest in the Crown, Parliament, and their relationship in the Canadian constitution.
+I am also a Senior Associate Fellow with the Royal United Services Institute and a Fellow with the Canadian Global Affairs Institute.

 A list of my op-eds is available here.